xchenya/docs-1/docs/guide/drivers/googledrive.md

 ![google](/img/drivers/googledrive.png)

 ### **refresh_token [Google Service Account/SA]**
-> You will be allowed to use Google Service Account/SA to access files in your Google Drive in v3.17.0 and later versions.
+> You will be allowed to use Google Service Account/SA to access files in your Google Drive in v3.17.0 和 later versions.

 > Simply fill in the **refresh_token** field with the **path to the SA file** or the **folder where it is located** to access your Google Drive using the Google Service Account/SA.